Umuzi-org/ACN-syllabus/content/syllabuses/short-course-datascience-1.md

 This course is to be completed in 8 weeks at maximum 10 hours per week.

-Learners doing this course should first do the "Intro to Tilde for tech bootcamps" course.
+Learners doing this course should first do the "Intro to Tilde for non-coder bootcampers" course.

 ## Week 1: Introduction to Data Science.
 The big picture